 How can I vet you?

 I’m public with my practice.
-There are many models out there who have worked or sessioned with me, as well as other professionals (rope teachers, organisers) you could reach out to if you want a second opinion.
+There are many rope bottoms out there who have worked or sessioned with me, as well as other professionals (rope teachers, organisers, SWers) familiar with me that you can reach out to if you want a second opinion.

 This would likely be less biased than for me choosing people to vet for me myself.